LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 *   `moduleID = MODULE_ID_INTEROPERABILITY`,
 *   `crossChainCommandID  = CROSS_CHAIN_COMMAND_ID_REGISTRATION`.

-The role of the registration message is to guarantee that a channel was opened on the sidechain with the correct chain ID and network ID.
+The role of the registration message is to active the sending chain and guarantee that a channel was opened on the sidechain with the correct name and network ID.

 ##### Parameters